triviality-js/triviality/README.md

 And you the benefits of **code completion** and the option to quickly traverse the service chain.
 ___

 Let's put the type checking to the test, we create a nice module that use the 'LogModule'.
+We inject the container with multiple Module dependencies```Container<...Modules>```.

 ```typescript